DaKnOb/OCSP-OCSP-Count-Server-Percentage/README.md

 with `brew(1)` and more specifically version `1.0.2f`.
 Any recent version of OpenSSL will work but no others have been tested.

-In addition to that, there is a limitation on non-Mac OS X computers, which allows only a single run of this tool at a time, per folder.
-This has to do with a hack for a temporary file created.
-It will likely be fixed in a future version.

 ## Script Configuration

 There are several variables in the `ocsp` bash script.
 You can tweak them in order to change